-Deck: Carbon @hummieee ore with Ziricote wood veneer.
+Deck: Carbon @hummieee core with Ziricote wood veneer.

 Enclosure: @bigben single stack with top grain calf leather wrap.